Invitation to Join the Skykomish Field Station

 Our prototype camp is on a lovely swimming beach on the Skykomish River!

-WHAT IS THE ECOSYSTEM GUILD? – The guild is a volunteer network of groups that collaborate to tend our ecological commons.
-We work to build local groups that can do this work because tending ecosystems will require many many groups of groups motivated by their values and interests and developing their skills and abilities.
+WHAT IS THE ECOSYSTEM GUILD? – The guild is a volunteer network that collaborates to tend our ecological commons.
+We work to build local groups that can do this work because tending ecosystems will require many many people motivated by their values and interests and developing their skills and abilities.

 WHY MIGHT I BE INTERESTED IN RESTORATION FIELD STATIONS? – You might be a good fit for bio-cultural restoration field stations because you: 1) enjoy building community living outdoors using appropriate technology; 2) are passionate about restoring ecosystems both as human habitat and for the benefit of a greater-than-human community of life; 3) want to explore how to cultivate cultural infrastructure that is more capable of ecosystem stewardship; 4) are interested in developing practical restoration and ecosystem tending skills; 5) are curious about a wide range of viewpoints and want to cultivate a prosocial environment around restoration; and 6) are willing to follow the lead of a site steward and to be a gracious guest.